segfly-oss/ssh-gitway/README.md

 **Some of the Icing:**
 * Regular terminal access is prohibited
+* A volume mounted at `/etc/ssh` will enable persistent host-keys for the SSH GitWay server
+* Setting `TARGET_SSH_PORT` will control the target destination port of SSH GitWay allowing non-root target containers
 * SSHD is started as root, because it is more secure than allowing a non-privileged user in the container possible access to the host keys

 # How to Build